-After Australia passed a law obliging parents to vaccinate children to receive child benefits (No jab, no pay), parents living in rich areas of Melbourne began to vaccinate even less.
-More educated parents, many with a scientific education, doubt the safety, and the need for vaccinations.
+After Australia passed a law obliging parents to vaccinate children to receive child benefits ("no jab, no pay"), parents living in rich areas of Melbourne began to vaccinate even less.
+Parents who are more educated, many with a science degrees, more often doubt the safety and the need for vaccinations.

 The State of Vaccine Confidence 2016: Global Insights Through a 67-Country Survey.

-Most of these studies come to the same conclusions.
-Parents who do not vaccinate their children are older, more educated and more affluent.
+Most of these studies have come to the same conclusion.
+Parents who do not vaccinate their children are older, wealthier and more educated than the average.
 Please stop treating them like idiots. , , .

 Clinician-parent discussions about in fl uenza vaccination of children and their association with vaccine acceptance.

-If the doctor says "we will do the flu vaccine today," 72% of parents agree.
-And if the doctor asks, “are we going to be vaccinated for flu today?”, Only 17% agree.
+If the doctor says "we will do the flu vaccine today," 72% of the parents agree.
+But if the doctor asks, “are we going to be vaccinated for flu today?”, only 17% agree.

 If a doctor recommends a flu shot along with any other vaccine, then 83% of parents agree.
-And if the doctor offers a separate flu vaccine, then only 33% agree to do it.
-Doctors should note.
+And if the doctor offers the flu vaccine separately, then only 33% agree to it.
+The physicians should be aware.

 Greater freedom of speech on Web 2.0 correlates with dominance of views linking vaccines to autism.

-The authors of this study analyzed YouTube, Google, Wikipedia and Pubmed, and came to the conclusion that the more freedom of speech on a resource, the more it associates vaccines with autism.
-Freedom of speech on YouTube is highest, in Google it is less, and in Wikipedia and Pubmed it is very low.
-This leads to the fact that on YouTube 75% of the videos link vaccinations with autism, in Google 41% of the links, in Wikipedia 14% of the articles, and in Pubmed 17% of the articles link the vaccines with autism (more than in Wikipedia!).
+The authors of this study analyzed YouTube, Google, Wikipedia and Pubmed, and came to the conclusion that the higher the degree of freedom of speech on a resource, the more the association between vaccines and autism is discussed.
+On YouTube the degree of freedom of speech is highest, on Google it is less, and on Wikipedia and Pubmed it is very low.
+This leads to the fact that on YouTube 75% of the relevant videos link vaccinations with autism, on Google 41% of the search results do so, on Wikipedia - 14% of the articles, and on Pubmed 17% of the articles link the vaccines with autism (more than on Wikipedia!).

-But the worst thing is, the authors note that anti-vaccine activists use scientific arguments (!), Doctors (!), Famous people and personal stories to inspire confidence!
+But the worst thing is, per the authors, that anti-vaccine activists use scientific arguments (!), doctors (!), famous people and personal stories to establish trust!
 The problem is, they write, that YouTube, unlike Google, does not give priority to scientific authorities in search ads.

-Doctors participated in 36% of the anti-vaccine ads, and only 28% of the pro-vaccination ads.
+Medical doctors participated in 36% of the anti-vaccine ads, and only in 28% of the pro-vaccine ads.

-The authors of the study propose to moderate the Internet, and also urge medical institutions to be more active there.
+The authors of the study propose to moderate the Internet, and also urge medical institutions to be more proactive online.

 A comparison of the use of language in in-formation and anti-vaccination in the response to a high profile Facebook post.

-The authors of the study analyzed comments on the post of Mark Zuckerberg on Facebook.
-They concluded that anti-vaccination comments were more analytical, and were greater in this case.
-Comments on vaccines were characterized by increased anxiety.
+The authors of this study analyzed comments on Mark Zuckerberg's post on Facebook.
+They concluded that anti-vaccination comments were more analytical, and were more on point.
+Pro-vaccine comments were characterized by increased anxiety.

 Content and Design Attributes of Antivaccination Web Sites.

-In this study, the authors analyzed 22 anti-invasive sites, and concluded that anti-vaccination sites are against vaccinations.
+In this study, the authors analyzed 22 anti-vaccine sites, and concluded that these sites are… against vaccinations.